cvitter/Open-Source-101-Doing-It-Right/outline.md

 ## Slide 7 - Sad Face

+* Or that others will follow the golden rule.

+* If you have tried using other people's open source projects you might have felt like this.

+* I have spent a lot of time metaphorically weeping while searching through open source projects to find something useful.

 *

 ## Slide 8 - Todo List

+*

 ## Slide 9 - choosealicense.com

+* If you are going to open source your project one of the first things that you will want to do is a pick a license under which to open source it.

+* I tend to stick with the Apache 2.0 license because that's what I have the most experience with.

+* That said I am not an expert on which license you should should choose so I highly recommend that you do some research.

+* One great resource that makes it really simple to pick a license is choosealicense.com.
+If you aren't already familiar with it I highly recommend taking a look.

 ## Slide 10 - Github

+* Let's be honest there are only a few places where you would choose to host your open source project and Github is the 900 pound Gorilla in the room.

+* If you really want to look at alternatives like Bitbucket,  Microsoft's Codeplex, Slashdot Media's SourceForge (which itself used to be the 900 pound Gorilla).

+* I should note however that even Microsoft hosts its important open source projects on Gitbhub...

+*

 ## Slide 11 - Documentation